-The most significant long-term liability relates to the highways PFI scheme, £87.564 million at 31 March 2024 (£92.357 million at 31 March 2023).
+The most significant long-term liability relates to the highways PFI scheme, £91.011 million at 31 March 2025 (£87.564 million at 31 March 2024).
 As the additional costs of this scheme, over and above the council's existing budgetary provision for highways management, is met through government funding (PFI credits), there is no significant risk that the council will be unable to raise finance to meet its commitments to the PFI contractor.
+The value increased in 2024/25 as a result of remeasurement of the lease liabilities linked to adherence with IFRS16 impacting the profiling of the remaining contract liability.